 Eric, that is plain fear mongering.
 Eric, your blog (http://japannuclearcrisis.wordpress.com) sources its news from Fox - your welcome to your opinion but shrill scaremongering rather than considered balanced information is not welcome here.

 My wife is Japanese and tonight I'll translate this information: http://mextrad.blob.core.windows.net/page/12_Chiba.html

 My Japanese translation skills aren't great but I can read a graph.
-It's flat. almost 7 years ago
+It's flat. over 9 years ago

 OK.
 The translation of this table is as follows.
 The top table is radiation in the air and the table below it is radiation measured in the tap water.